muratcantaner/42Cursus-Libft/README.md

 * [`ft_lstiter`](/ft_lstiter.c)			- apply function to content of all list's elements.
 * [`ft_lstmap`](/ft_lstmap.c)				- apply function to content of all list's elements into new list.

-_Note: functions marked with * are bonus functions (not mandatory by the project's subject)._
+_Note: Bonus functions are not mandatory by the project's subject._

 ### Makefile ###
   [`Makefile`](/Makefile)